20 crucial questions for buying a new or pre-construction condo in NYC

 13. When can I move in?

-In a new development, it could be 12 to 18 months before the building is ready to close, and you can move in.
-While the sponsor can give you a target date, even the most experienced developer who runs on schedule can hit delays that are beyond their control.
+In a new development, it could be 12 to 18 months before the building is ready to close and you can move in.
+Although the sponsor can give you a target date, even the most experienced developer who runs on schedule can hit delays that are beyond their control.

 Mixed-use buildings, which combine residential apartments with offices, hotels, stores, or restaurants, are common in NYC.
-It's worthwhile to ask what your developer has planned for any space in the building set aside for commercial use so you don't get stuck with something noisy, stinky, or otherwise unpleasant.
+Ask what your developer has planned for any space in the building set aside for commercial use so you don't get stuck with something noisy, smelly, or otherwise unpleasant.

-In some cases, a building will prohibit less desirable establishments from opening up.
-In other cases, the developer could use the space for a gym or grocery store, which may feel like another amenity.
-But it's possible you'd get stuck with a fast-food restaurant or a loud nightclub.
+In some cases, the developer might use the space for a gym or grocery store, which may feel like another amenity.
+But it's just as possible that you could get stuck with a fast-food restaurant or a loud nightclub.

-With so many retailers in a tight spot due to the pandemic, it’s also important to consider whether the building’s finances are dependent on its ground-floor retail.
-If it’s a small percentage (the usual seems to be 10-15 percent), then there’s less to be concerned about, since most of the building’s costs will be covered by common charges.
+It's also important to find out whether the building’s finances are dependent on its ground-floor retail.
+If it’s a small percentage (the usual seems to be 10 to 15 percent), then there’s less to be concerned about, since most of the building’s costs will be covered by common charges.

-In neighborhoods that are gentrifying, this may be even more of an issue.
+This may be even more of an issue in neighborhoods that are gentrifying.
 Do your homework and walk around the project at different times to get a feel for the area, what's happening, who's there, and what businesses might be moving in.

 Ask the sales office staff as many questions as possible about the neighbors.
 Who lives next door?
 Is it the owner of the house or a renter?
 What about things like dry cleaners and supermarkets?
 Are they close by?